grema301/BudgetBuddy/README.md

    npm start
    ```
 #### Note
  - Currently in this iteration we cannot populate the database with the required information.
-We will need some data processing there to fill the attributes for out various entities.
+We will need some data processing there so we the attributes for out various entities can be filled.

 ### Current application process